 be as general or specific with these rules as you need.
 For example, you can

 create a firewall rule that allows all traffic through port 80 to all

 you can create a rule that only allows traffic from one specific IP or IP range

 to one specific instance.

-Firewall rules only regulate incoming traffic to an instance.
+Firewall rules are connection tracking, and therefore only regulate the initial connection.
 Once a connection has been established with an instance, traffic is permitted in both directions over that connection.
-To prevent an instance from sending outgoing packets, use another technology such as iptables.

 Compute Engine blocks or restricts traffic through all of the following ports/protocols between the Internet and virtual machines, and between two virtual machines when traffic is addressed to their external IP addresses through these ports (this also includes load-balanced addresses).

 external IP address,